 Online condolences may be expressed at www.petersonkraemer.com

-To plant a tree in memory of Matthew "Matt" J. Milne, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Matthew "Matt" J. Milne, please visit our floral store.